 Technology Management Courses

-TMGT 510 - Strategic & Financial Planning in Technology Organizations
+TMGT 510 - Strategic & Resource Planning in Technology Organizations

 Hours: 3

-Study of advanced strategic and financial planning techniques and methods that apply to contemporary technology-intensive organizations.
+Study of advanced strategic and resource planning techniques and methods that apply to contemporary technology-intensive organizations.
 Includes investigation of planning concepts and frameworks, methods for linking technology and business strategies, and comprehension of the nature of global competition, risk assessments, and business needs prioritization.
-Students will be required to do extensive reading, case study related research, and original writing assignments/projects.
-Prerequisites: TMGT 595 (or corequisite), or permission of Department Head.
+Prerequisites: TMGT 595 with a minimum grade of C or concurrent enrollment, or TMGT 495A, or permission of Department.

 Hours: 3

-Study of emerging technologies and the management, ethical, and societal challenges they pose to engineering and technology organizations.
-Emphasis on how managers assess emerging technologies, share organizational strategies, make investment decisions, and create organizational structures that can effectively compete in the global market.
-Extensive research and writing assignments are required.
-Prerequisites: TMGT 595 (or corequisite), or permission of Department Head.
+Study of Artificial Intelligence and other emerging technologies and the management, ethical, and societal challenges they pose to engineering and technology organizations.
+Emphasis on how managers assess AI and emerging technologies, share organizational strategies, make investment decisions, and create organizational structures that can effectively compete in the global market.
+Prerequisites: TMGT 595 with a minimum grade of C or concurrent enrollment, or TMGT 495A, or acceptance into the GCLT Technology Leadership Graduate Certificate program, or permission of Department.

 TMGT 512 - Leadership in Engineering and Technology